Fun, thought-provoking museum tours that make great outings for any group

-Get a sneak peek into non-public storage areas and see some CHS treasures not currently on exhibit.
+Get a sneak-peek into non-public storage areas and see some Connecticut Museum treasures not currently on exhibit.

+An 1870s corpse preserver.
 Abel Buel’s first map of the United States.
 A dressing table by Eliphalet Chapin.
 The legendary Leatherman’s mitten.
 A rare Loyalist uniform coat from the Revolution.
-An 1870s corpse preserver.
-These are just a few of our favorite things the CHS collection.
+These are just a few of our favorite things the Connecticut Museum collection.
 None of these treasures are currently on display, but you can come behind the scenes, see them for yourself, and learn about how we care for these special items in our charge.

 Interested in having a speaker come to your location?
-Please contact the Education office at (860) 236-5621 x232 or email@example.com.
-And for a listing of programs visit our On the Road page.
+Please contact the Education office at (860) 236-5621 x232 or [email protected].
+And for a listing of programs visit our Adult Outreach Programs page.

-And don’t forget… each month the CHS offers a variety of programs, workshops, and activities for adults and families.
+And don’t forget… each month the Connecticut Museum offers a variety of programs, workshops, and activities for adults and families.
 Check out the upcoming events section of the site.